langleyfoxall/technologies/platforms/web/cloudflare/dns-management.md

 The DNS section provides a fast and really easy interface to update your DNS records.

-Click on the DNS tab to get started:
+Go to the DNS tab to get started

 ![DNS tab](images/dns-management/dns-tab.jpg "DNS tab")